daostack/arc.js_legacy/docs/Daos.md

     `DAO.at` will throw an exception if there is any problem loading the DAO.

 ### Get all the schemes registered to the DAO
 You can obtain the addresses of all of the schemes that are registered with a DAO using [DAO.getSchemes](api/classes/DAO/#getSchemes).
-You will also get contract wrapper if the scheme is the one deployed by the running version of Arc.js:
+You will also get a contract wrapper if the scheme happens to be the one deployed by the running version of Arc.js:

 ```javascript
 const daoSchemeInfos = await myDao.getSchemes();